Stormwater Quality Program

 Public Education and Outreach

-The goal of this program is to make the public aware of the impacts their actions have on stormwater quality and to try to get people to make environmentally friendly choices.
-The District has joined together with other local districts and governments to sponsor educational programs to inform the public on ways to minimize stormwater pollution.
-These programs include placing educational messages in local newspapers and television stations, placing educational flyers in utility bill mailings, and maintaining a stormwater quality oriented web site at: www.dcstormwater.org/
+The goal of this program is to make the public aware of the impacts their actions have on stormwater quality and to try to get residents to make more sustainable choices.
+The District has united with other local districts and governments to sponsor educational programs to inform the public on ways to minimize stormwater pollution.
+These programs include placing educational messages in local newspapers and television stations, placing educational flyers in utility bill mailings, and maintaining a stormwater quality oriented web site at: https://www.douglas.co.us/water/stormwater/

 We encourage questions and comments from the public regarding our stormwater quality program.
 If you have a question or comment, please click here: email@example.com

 Illicit Discharge Detection and Elimination

 An Illicit Discharge is any unauthorized non-stormwater discharge to a stormwater drainage system.
 Examples would include motor oil, antifreeze, paint, and spilled lawn care products.
 District Staff receive training annually in recognizing and responding to illicit discharges.
 We also encourage the public to report any substance going into a storm drain or in a drainageway that doesn’t look like it belongs there.
 To make a report, please call the District Office at 303.688.8330.